 Primary Variables Zoning Only sites zoned MU-3.
 Vacant Lands Only sites that are vacant are included.
 Proximity to transit Sites must be located within a 1⁄4 mile from a transit stop Environmental Constraints Environmental constraints for flooding, very high fire hazard rating, brownfields, wetlands, streams water bodies were assessed as discussed above.
 Sites containing these environmental constraints were removed.
 Proximity to retail outlets Only sites located within a 1⁄4 mile of retail outlet that sells groceries and personal sundries.
 Retail outlets include grocery stores and national pharmacy chains.
-Availability of public water and sewer systems Sites must have public water and sewer available during the planning period.
+Availability of public water and sewer Sites must have public water and sewer available during the planning systems period.

-As shown in Table C-3 below, Dunsmuir has two sites that are zoned MU-3 and meet all of the criteria in Table C-2.
-The total area of the sites is 0.14 acres or 6,100 square feet.
-Applying the metric of 200 square feet per person, Dunsmuir's MU-3 sites have a potential capacity to accommodate 33 individuals which is three times the calculated square footage needed.
-The parcels are within the 500-year flood hazard area mapped by FEMA which means the parcels have a 0.2% chance of flooding in any given year.
-This level of flood hazard is not considered a constraint to development since the chances of flooding are so remote.
+As shown in Table C-3 below, Dunsmuir has a total of 5 sites that are zoned MU-3 and meet all of the criteria in Table C-2.
+The total area of the 27 sites is 1.02 acres.
+Applying the metric of 200 square feet per person, Dunsmuir's MU-3 sites have a potential capacity to accommodate 217 individuals.
+When the City's limit of 15 beds is applied, the City has a potential capacity to accommodate 75 individuals.